denehs/future-dollar/README.md

 # Tomorrow's Dollar

+> **🧪 Vibe Coding Experimentation**
+> This project was built as a coding experimentation using Vibe Coding techniques - a rapid development approach focused on iterative building and real-time feedback.

 A web-based financial planning tool that helps users understand the future value of their current spending decisions.

 ## 🎯 Purpose